-In 2009, she graduated from the University of Alberta Augustana Faculty with a B.A in Sociology and a B.A Studio Foundations.
-She has volunteered with the National Black Coalition of Canada as the Youth Coordinator developing youth programs from the African-Canadian community.
-She is also an accomplished artist and has been a featured in various shows throughout Edmonton.
+In 2009, she graduated from the University of Alberta – Augustana Faculty with a B.A in Sociology and a B.A in Studio Foundations.
+She has volunteered as a Youth Coordinator with the National Black Coalition of Canada, developing youth programs for the African-Canadian community.
+She is also an accomplished artist and has been featured in various shows around Edmonton.

 Amy Gill, Executive Coordinator

 Amy Gill joined the BCCLA as an Executive Coordinator in 2018 after completing a BA at the University of British Columbia with a Double Honours in English Literature and Political Science.
 Her academic interests includes political theory (particularly postcolonialism and decolonization), diasporic literature, and interculturalism in popular culture.
 Amy also has previous experience working as the President and Letter Writing Coordinator for the UBC Chapter of Amnesty International, where she was active in organizing events and activism opportunities on campus to raise awareness about human rights abuses in Canada and abroad.
 Amy is passionate about social justice, community organizing, and the oxford comma.

 Jessi joined the BCCLA in February of 2016 as the Legal Administrative Assistant.
 At present, she is our Litigation and Operations Coordinator.
 Although she mainly provides support to the legal team, her role includes supporting all other departments, as well as providing general reception services.
 Jessi’s educational background includes a Communications Certificate and a Legal Administrative Assistant Certificate, both of which were obtained from Douglas College.
 Her past vocational experience includes working as a support worker for children and youth with developmental disabilities and behavioural conditions.
 Most recently she was a Legal Assistant at Farris, Vaughan, Wills and Murphy LLP, where she provided assistance to a team of lawyers whose practice focused on constitutional, aboriginal and administrative law matters.
 Jessi’s experience as a legal assistant includes work at all levels of court throughout British Columbia, as well as the Court of Queen’s Bench of Manitoba, Court of Queen’s Bench of Alberta, and the Supreme Court of Canada.

 Mark Hosak, Director of Community Engagement